-Lakes Blue Energy NL [formerly Lakes Oil NL] is a public and for-profit company, listed on the Australian Securities Exchange, limited by shares, incorporated and domiciled in Australia.
+Lakes Blue Energy NL is a public and for-profit company, listed on the Australian Securities Exchange, limited by shares, incorporated and domiciled in Australia.

 The financial report of the Group complies with Australian Accounting Standards and International Financial Reporting Standards ("IFRS").